Polariod fakery made with a simple-to-use utility downloadable from here.

 Note: Most images will be unavailable here until about 1AM tomorrow morning 08/01/2010.
 This is to allow upgrade and maintenance work to be carried out on my image server – located at zenfolio.com – something which happens roughly every ninety days.
 Apologies for the inconvenience.

 Second cousins Avaria and Hawaikirangi – both great grand children of Te Mana and Sophie Tipene – at their whanau noho marae along with 45 other family members, today Thursday the 7th of January 2010.
-The family sleepover is a chance to learn about their family heritage and strengthen family ties.
+A chance to learn about their heritage and strengthen family ties.
 Cambridge Community Marae is located on the corner of Pope Terrace / Cambridge Road and Bracken Street Leamington.

 American PhD (Cultural Anthropology) student and New Zealand International Doctoral Research Scholarships (NZIDRS) recepient Matthew Harms – has a blog at Kiwi Chronicles.
 Here is a run down of what he’s up to – (from the 2009 NZIDRS recipient list).

 Cambridge based – advertorial for the most part – this is obviously not aimed at me – I guess I’m sort of over magazines anyway.
 Perhaps it’s aimed at people who like Flash Websites – The Sample Room for example (pity the lack of content and search engine visibility).
 Ho hum.
 There are mistakes – the sort I make because I don’t have an editor – it’s brooklands.net.nz, it was Cambridge Power Board and Karapiro is spelt so.
 Same market as the more established and BOP based Uno.Central; – they appear to share a similar template.
 Both published quarterly and retail for $10.00.